 Miradouro da Lua

-Before the Kwanza river, there is the “Miradouro da Lua”, that we were supposed to stop but we missed the spot, and in the way back home we couldn’t stop because it was dark ups… However, we have been there several times, and if you have the opportunity you should stop, it’s beautiful!
+Before the Kwanza river is the “Miradouro da Lua”, where we were supposed to stop but were distracted and missed the spot, and on the way back home, we couldn’t stop because it was dark!
+Ups…

 Crossing the bridge over river Kwanza is funny.
 At the beginning of the bridge are 2 huge street bumps.
-The aim of the street bumps is to prevent cars from driving too fast, but they are huge, if the car has a low suspension, or is going too fast the bump can seriously damage the car.
+The aim of street bumps is to prevent cars from driving too fast, but they are huge.
+If the vehicle has a low suspension or is going too fast, the bump can seriously damage the car.

 From the Kwanza to the Binga detour

-The sights on this road trip from Luanda to Benguela are usually very dry, but at this time of the year during the raining season, it is surprisingly green.
+The sights on this road trip from Luanda to Benguela are usually very dry, but at this time of the year, during the rainy season, it is surprisingly green.
 You can find a lot of “imbondeiros” or Baobab Trees, typical African tree that has impressively large trunks.

 Along the way we also came across many car accidents, the road is in very bad shape, full of potholes and you have to be very careful.
 If you don’t notice them, they can seriously damage the car…

 So be very careful with the road, and don’t go too fast.
-I recommend you to do the journey in an SUV.
+I recommend you make the journey in an SUV.

 Binga falls detour

-Continuing our way, we passed Sumbe, It is the administrative capital of Kwanza Sul.
-It is a very dry city, overpopulated and a very depressing.
-We didn’t like anything in Sumbe, very confusing, full of dust and very poor.
+Continuing our way, we passed Sumbe, Which is the administrative capital of Kwanza Sul.
+It is a very dry city, overpopulated, and honestly very depressing.
+We didn’t like anything in Sumbe, very confusing, full of dust, and very poor.

-As we get closer to Benguela the landscape starts changing.
+As we get closer to Benguela, the landscape starts changing.
 From Canjala onwards, it’s more mountainous and even greener.
 There are some small villages on the way, with some traditional huts.
-In Canjala, on the side of the road, there was a big market with a lot of local products and food.
+In Canjala, on the side of the road, there was a big market with many local products and food.

-And finally, Benguela is a pleasant city, calmer than Luanda although being one of the biggest cities of Angola.
-Benguela is one of the most important cities in Angola.
+And finally, Benguela is a pleasant city, calmer than Luanda, although being one of the biggest cities in Angola.
+It is also one of the most crucial cities in Angola.
 Benguela was extremely important in the 16th century, a center of an important trade, especially slaves to Brazil and Cuba.

-The city center is small, in 15 min you can have a good tour of the city, there aren’t any tall buildings like Luanda.
+The city center is small. in 15 min you can have a good tour of the city, and there aren’t any tall buildings like in Luanda.
 There are still some colonial buildings remains that are quite beautiful.
 All the buildings with a pink color are government buildings.

 We were lucky during our stay in Benguela.
 We already had a place to sleep in our friends’ house.
-But there is a variety of hotels where you can sleep, the prices are not cheap but that’s not surprising this is traveling in Angola.
+But there is a variety of hotels where you can sleep.
+The prices are not cheap, but that’s not surprising because this is traveling in Angola.

-A good place to go out in Benguela is the bar “Zona +“, a good place to chill and drink “caipirinhas” or Gin” and maybe play pool.
+An excellent place to go out in Benguela is the bar “Zona +,” an excellent place to chill and drink “caipirinhas” or Gin” and maybe play pool.

 Beaches in Benguela

-In the next day, we visited the wonderful beaches of Benguela and Restinga.
+The next day, we visited the beautiful beaches of Benguela and Restinga.

 Praia da Baia Azul

-A long blue bay, with fine sand and warm water, everything you want in a beach.
-It has some people, but nothing extraordinary, especially if you think that’s considered one of the best in the province.
+A long blue bay with fine sand and warm water, everything you want on a beach.
+It has some people, but nothing extraordinary, especially if you think that it’s considered one of the best in the province.

 Praia da Baia Farta

-A difficult beach to find but totally worth it, our favorite beach.
-Very peaceful place, desert beach with a lot of sand and wonderful water, and very clean.
+A difficult beach to find but totally worth it; our favorite beach.
+Very peaceful place, a desert beach with a lot of sand and excellent water, and very clean.

-Peasant beach with less sand, with many bars by the beach so you can always order drinks.
-It has more people but it’s relaxing too.
-It’s better for people watching – this where everything happens in Lobito.
+Peasant beach with less sand with many bars by the beach, so you can always order drinks.
+It has more people, but it’s relaxing too.
+It’s better for people watching – this is where everything happens in Lobito.